zetadin/EGFR_PIC50/README.md

 partial least squares (PLS) driven dimentinality reduction of the feature space.
 Optimal results are obtained with a PLS transformation of the features, which drastically reduces execution time while marginally improving the F1 score.
-Therefore, this approach is selected for the prediction pipe-line.
+Therefore, this approach is selected for the prediction pipeline.

 In the model selection procedure, performance is quantified primarily via the F1 score, which offers a good tradeoff between recall and precision needed in an effective binary classifier,